-Temperature of a black hole-according to Stephen Hawking, if one studies the event horizon with the Quantum Theory one finds that the gravitation energy (and hence mass) of a black hole can be converted into matter and anti-matter (mostly photons) with some of this material being ejected carrying off the mass of the hole.
+Hawking Radiation-according to Stephen Hawking, if one studies the event horizon with the Quantum Theory one finds that the gravitation energy (and hence mass) of a black hole can be converted into matter and anti-matter (mostly photons) with some of this material being ejected, carrying off the mass of the hole as if the black hole had a temperature.

 Black Hole Evaporation-For a black hole of ordinary stellar mass or larger the amount of mass loss is negligible in the age of the Universe and may be ignored.
-A black hole of less than asteroid size could totally evaporate within the age of the Universe.
+A black hole of less than asteroid mass could totally evaporate within the age of the Universe.

-The three fundamental properties of a Black Hole are those which can be measured from a distance - mass, charge, and spin.
+The three fundamental properties of a Black Hole are those that can be measured from a distance - mass, charge, and spin.
 Other properties such as size and shape are specified once these basic properties are set.